The wall gecko "TUK KAE" is a lizard six to nine inches long, named for the sound it makes.

 does, house lizard always find a way to enter inside home.

-Such big slow lizard can often be seen in Thai parks or in
+Such big water monitors can often be seen in Thai parks or in

 Buddhist temples with ponds.